-A mentoring relationship include at least two parties: mentee and mentor.
-Both mentee’s and mentor’s own experience is relevant and valuable.
-Mentors should refer mentees to colleagues for further clarification on policies, additional information and advice, potential collaboration, and such.
+A mentoring relationship includes at least two faculty members: mentee and mentor.
+Experiences of both mentee and mentor are relevant and valuable.
+Mentors should refer a mentee to colleagues, as appropriate, for further clarification on policies, additional information and advice, or potential collaboration.

-Beware of differences in personality, opinions, communication styles, and other aspects.
-With mutual respect, mentor and mentee can develop a good and effective mentoring relationship transcending the differences.
-If the differences become a negative force, other options could be sought out
+Differences in personality, opinions,or communication styles need not preclude a successful mentorship.
+With mutual respect, mentor and mentee can develop a fruitful, effective mentoring relationship that transcends their differences.
+If differences impede the mentorship, other options could be sought.

 The When of Mentoring

-It is a commitment of time and energy from both mentor and mentee.
-To best use the time to have a productive mentoring relationship, following suggestions provide best practices in regard time and timing:
+Mentoring is a commitment of time and energy from both mentor and mentee.
+To best use the time for a productive mentoring relationship:

-- Mentor/Mentee communication should start as early as possible.
+- communication should start as early as possible;

 - Exchange, review and discuss each other’s vitae.